123313 Charles John 1828-1910

 Charles John and Aggie had four sons :-

 Three days after her last confinement, on 17 February 1874, Aggie was dead.
 Family tradition has it that her husband came home from work to find her bleeding to death, and the midwife in a drunken stupor on the floor, although a contemporary note records that she died "suddenly."

 Charles John bought Stapenhill House from his brother Joseph for £3500 in 1877.
 Later he moved to Holly Bush, Newborough, which he bought.
 He was a J.P. for both Derbyshire and Staffordshire.

-Her still unmarried sister, Margaret Isabella Arden, two and a half years her senior, came to take care of the four little boys, then all under five; they called her "Aunt Mardit".
+His deceased wife's still unmarried sister, Margaret Isabella Arden, two and a half years her senior, came to take care of the four little mother-less boys, then all under five; they called her "Aunt Mardit".
 But tragedy struck again only four years later, when she died after a fall from a horse in 1878.

-At the age of 45, while serving with the Gloucestershire Yeomanry at Rafa, in Palestine, was killed in action on 9 January 1917 and was buried in Kantara Military Cemetery.
-Henry Clifford and Hilda had a daughter, (Henrietta Hilda Elizabeth) “Henriette” Clifford, born after her father's death on 8 April 1917.
+At the age of 45, while serving with the Gloucestershire Yeomanry at Rafa, in Palestine, Henry was killed in action on 9 January 1917 and was buried in Kantara Military Cemetery.
+Henry Clifford and Hilda had a daughter, (Henrietta Hilda Elizabeth) “Henriette” Clifford, born on 8 April 1917, after her father's death.
 Hilda married again, on 22 June 1932, Col. (John Alfred Tennant) "Jack" Miller of the 14/20th Hussars, born 13 November 1887, and she went out to India with him in the 1930's.
 They had no children.

 On 5 September 1939 Hilda’s daughter Henriette married Peter (Frazer Sinclair) Clifford né Haggie (born on 5 October 1913, Gateshead district, Durham / Tyne and Wear, the son of Oswald Sinclair Haggie)) on 5 September 1939.